pranath/bikeshare_analysis/README.md

 ## Project files

 - bikeshare.py : Python command line application to analyse data and generate statistics
-- chicago.csv : csv file with data for chicago
+- chicago.csv.zip : csv file with data for chicago (compressed)
-- new_york_city.csv : csv file with data for new york city
+- new_york_city.csv.zip : csv file with data for new york city (compressed)
-- washington.csv : csv file with data for washington
+- washington.csv.zip : csv file with data for washington (compressed)

 ## Study obectives